 WildHearts Group is a portfolio of companies that, through their activities and profits, create global social change.
 These profits are spent on funding the work of the WildHearts Foundation.
 Since 2011 they have harnessed the power of ‘compassionate entrepreneurship’ to fund microfinance in the developing world.
 They are a strategic partner for MicroLoan Foundation and have supported us since 2015.
 With their support and social investment we have been able to continue growing and developing our operations.

-Whole Planet Foundation, a Whole Foods Market foundation dedicated to poverty alleviation around the world, has partnered with MicroLoan Foundation in both Malawi and Zambia since 2010 by providing several multi-year grants to grow our loan book.
+Whole Planet Foundation, a Whole Foods Market foundation dedicated to poverty alleviation around the world, has partnered with MicroLoan Foundation in Malawi and Zambia since 2010, and more recently in Zimbabwe, by providing several multi-year grants to grow our loan book.
 They also awarded us with a multi-year grant for the purchase of tablet computers for our field staff as part of the rollout of our new Management Information System.

 In 2017 we started a partnership with the corporate foundation of drinks retailer Innocent.
 A three-year grant will fund a three-year pilot programme to assess the feasibility and effectiveness of an agricultural training and loans programme focusing on growing soya in Malawi.
 Initial results are very promising, and if successful, their support will enable us to scale up the programme across several branches in the 2019-2020 growing season.